Written By: DiveThru Team

 Panic attacks are usually accompanied by the feeling that you’re having a heart attack or that you’re going to die.
 Like, why do they have to be so scary?!

-When you’re in the middle of a panic attack, it’s important to repeat a little mantra or phrase that can help you remember that you’re going to be ok.
+When you’re in the middle of a panic attack, it’s important to repeat affirmations or phrases that can help you remember that you’re going to be ok.

 These sayings can be along the lines of:

-Anxiety can’t hurt me.
-This is only anxiety.
+Panic can’t hurt me.
+This is only panic.

 You got this.
 Just breathe.
 You got this.